maxProgrammer/parking-control/README.md

 # parking-control
-api rest  responsible for controlling the parking spot
+rest API responsible for controlling the parking spot